achilleas-k/understanding-git/slides.md

 ```

 Note:
-Thins are starting to look like a graph now.
+Things are starting to look like a graph now.

 The new interesting thing to note now is that c3 and c4 both have the same parent, c2.